Skip to main content

 Before taking

-Seladelpar is not recommended for use in people who have advanced liver disease (decompensated cirrhosis).
+Seladelpar should not be used in those with advanced liver disease (decompensated cirrhosis).
 Symptoms of advanced liver disease may include:

 Before taking seladelpar, tell your healthcare provider about all your medical conditions, including if you: